Updated: Nov 18, 2021

 Here are the general population figures for trying to conceive (taken from NICE guidance):

-Over 80% of couples aged below 40 in the general population will conceive within 1 year if they are having regular sexual intercourse (twice a week) and are not using contraception.
+Over 8 out of 10 couples (80%) aged below 40 in the general population will conceive within 1 year if they are having regular sexual intercourse (twice a week) and are not using contraception.

-Of the 20% that do not conceive in the first year, about half will do so in the second year.
+Of the 2 in 10 couples (20% )that do not conceive in the first year, about half will do so in the second year.

-This means that Over 90% of couples will conceive within 2 years.
+This means that over 9 in 10 couples (90%) will conceive within 2 years.

 See table 1 from the national institute of clinical excellence (NICE) guidelines which shows the percentage of couples that have conceived after having sex twice a week in 1 or 2 years against their age (all under 40).